fjtcin/dfx-3rp/README.md

 ## Reproduction Steps

-Note: We also provide ready-to-use binaries at [this repo](https://github.com/fjtcin/dfx-3rp-bin).
+Note: We also provide ready-to-use binaries in [this repo](https://github.com/fjtcin/dfx-3rp-bin).

 ### High-Level Synthesis (HLS)